Welcome to the WalkMe Help Center

 3. If you notice that the Snippet Code is not working as expected, double-check the placement of the code

-4. If you still have issues, feel free to reach out to our support team for assistance
+4. If you still have issues, you can reach out to our support team for assistance

 Once the snippet is in place, you will be able to see your published content from the Editor.
 To test the snippet and make sure it's set up correctly: